rhysd/Tui/README.md

 | `browser-go-forward`     | Navigate to go forward like a browser                       | N/A          |
 | `browser-reload`         | Navigate to reload like a browser                           | N/A          |
 | `open-devtools`          | Open DevTools for current page                              | N/A          |

+## User Defined CSS

+When you put `user.css` in application directory, Tui automatically loads it and applies to underlying https://mobile.twitter.com.
+You can create a theme for https://mobile.twitter.com and hide some elements by `display: none`.

 ## TODOs